American Music Awards 2017 Winners: The Complete List

 If you didn't already guess, the 2017 American Music Awards are set to air this evening on ABC.
 Lucky for fans across the country, the biggest names in music are getting ready to celebrate.

-Nick Jonas, Lady Gaga, Christina Aguilera, Selena Gomez, Florida Georgia Line and Shawn Mendes are just some of the talented artists who will take to the stage and perform at the Microsoft Theater in Los Angeles.
+Nick Jonas, Lady Gaga, Christina Aguilera, Selena Gomez and Shawn Mendes are just some of the talented artists who will take to the stage and perform at the Microsoft Theater in Los Angeles.

 In addition, the three-hour telecast will feature plenty of awards including the influential Artist of the Year trophy.